agro23/GummiCompany/README.md

 ## Methodology and Comments

 I started with the travel blog website as my example template because it is constructed to be a blog.
 I adapted the Experiences/Locations/People into individual models for Users, Reviews, and Products but they ended up having no relation to their originators from the Travel site.
 I got CRUD up and running and did some work with styles the first week and I started some tests during this second week.
 Unfortunately I ran into migration errors that have eaten into my time.
-I will complete the project during the upcoming week.
+I will complete the project during the upcoming weeks.
 I still have to implement user sign up, adding reviews to products, seeing the top three products on the site's landing page, and a few other things.
+UPDATE: Product reviews are in, the products can be averaged, the top three products are visible.
+Finishing up the tests.

 ## Technologies Used